 #2: The entire journey will take between 5-6 days, with no stops

 Depending on the time of year you decide to take the train across Canada, the whole trip will take between 5-6 days.
 This is because you have to be sure that the train schedules match up with your connecting train!
 If you are riding on “The Canadian” which runs between Toronto and Vancouver, the trip will be four straight days if you don’t get off.
-If you want the true transcontinental experience and start in Halifax, you will take “The Atlantic” to Montreal and then take a commuter train down to Toronto.
+If you want the true transcontinental experience and start in Halifax, you will take “The Ocean” to Montreal and then take a commuter train down to Toronto.
 If this sounds confusing, it really isn’t and Via Rail staff are just a phone call away to help with the planning.

 #3: Winter is the best time to take the train across Canada